sjkoelle/montlake/README.md

 # montlake 🛶
-Welcome to the Montlake package: tools for geometric data analysis.
+Welcome to Montlake: tools for geometric data analysis.

 # Installation